-Chest discomfort, usually occurring in the center of the chest.
+- Chest discomfort, usually occurring in the centre of the chest.
 People may experience an uncomfortable pressure, tightness, squeezing or pain.
 The feeling can last more than a few minutes and can go away and come back

 Women can have different heart attack symptoms compared to men.
 In fact, women are more likely than men to experience chest pain without pressure, along with other symptoms such as shortness of breath, weakness, fatigue, indigestion, nausea/vomiting and palpitations.
 Pain in the upper back, arm, neck and jaw may occur more often in women than in men as well.

-If you, or someone you know, is experiencing symptoms of a possible heart attack, call 9-1-1 immediately.
+If you, or someone you know, is experiencing symptoms of a possible heart attack, call 000 (Australia) or 111 (New Zealand) immediately.